Exiv2/exiv2/trunk/msvc2003/ReadMe.txt

     If you have copied zlib-1.2.3 from the archive, you can skip this step.

     This is what I do:
-    a) Open zlib\zlib-1.2.3\projects\visualc6\zlib.dsw with DevStudio
+    a) Open zlib\zlib-1.2.3\projects\visualc6\zlib.dsw with Visual Studio
-       This converts the zlib-1.2.3 VC6 workspace to DevStudio project files Say "Yes" to everything.
+       This converts the zlib-1.2.3 VC6 workspace to Visual Studio project files Say "Yes" to everything.

     b) Build/Batch Build/Select